homes32/pebakery-docs/Commands/Control/Set.md

 [Process]
 Set,%ProgramName%,"myApp"
 Set,%DownloadURL%,http://mySite.net/myApp.exe
-// Set %isMyAppInstalled% as a global var so other plugins can access it.
+// Set %isMyAppInstalled% as a global var so other scripts can access it.
 Set,%isMyAppInstalled%,True,GLOBAL
 // Set %ProjectTemp% = to the value of pFileBox1 and store it permanently in script.project Set,%BuildSource%,%pFileBox1%,PERMANENT